-Our dataset is drawn from the AIAAIC database, and should not be interpreted as exhaustive and representative of all possible privacy risks created or exacerbated by AI technologies.
 Our goal in creating this taxonomy was to codify AI privacy risks based on an accounting of documented, real-world risks.
-To that end, AIAAIC is currently "the most comprehensive, detailed, and timely resource" that is openly accessible and has been used by the community as the source to synthesize the harms caused by AI functionality [103].
+To that end, AIAAIC is currently "the most comprehensive, detailed, and timely resource" 20 that is openly accessible and has been used by the community as the source to synthesize the harms caused by AI functionality [113].
 To mitigate the sampling bias introduced by our use of the AIAAIC, we tested the database's coverage by independently collecting a list of 15 AI privacy incidents from various sources, e.g., social media posts, literature.
 Of the 15 incidents we collected, 13 were also included in AIAAIC.
-For the two incidents that were not included, we found very similar incidents in the database - i.e., similar privacy risks caused by the same technology (e.g., face recognition software) but of different products.
+For the two incidents that were not included, we found very similar incidents in the database i.e., similar privacy risks caused by the same technology (e.g., face recognition software) but of different products.
 As a comparison, we applied the same procedure to the AIID database and only found five incidents included.
 Thus, we believe that AIAAIC currently provides a pool of AI privacy accidents comprehensive enough for our goal.

 We acknowledge that there will be a growing number of AI incidents, and that there may be existing AI incidents that were not captured in our dataset.
-For example, prior work has surfaced how algorithmic recommender systems can amplify embarrassing exposures through online social networks [27].
+For example, prior work has surfaced how algorithmic recommender systems can amplify embarrassing exposures through online social networks [30].
 Nevertheless, our taxonomy provides a solid foundation for understanding how the capabilities and requirements of AI change privacy risks.
-Since we ground our taxonomy on Solove's taxonomy of privacy, which has remained highly influential and largely appropriate for nearly two decades, we are confident that our updated taxonomy can be flexibly adapted to encompass new risks as they arise.
+Since we ground our taxonomy on Solove's taxonomy of privacy, which has remained highly influential and largely appropriate for nearly two decades, we are confident that our updated taxonomy can be flexibly adapted to encompass new risks if and as they are realized beyond academic inquiry.